hyperbrew/bolt-uxp/README.md

 ## Quickstart

 1. `yarn` - Install Dependencies
-2. `yarn build` - Build the plugin
+2. `yarn dev` - Run the plugin in hot reload mode for development with UDT (see below)
-3. `yarn dev` - Run the plugin in the UXP Developer Tool
+3. `yarn build` - Build the plugin
-4. `yarn pack` - Package the plugin for delivery
+4. `yarn ccx` - Build & Package the plugin as a CCX for delivery (separate CCX files for each host are generated due to current UXP requirements)

 ## UDT Setup